EberteSampaio/EberteSampaio/README.md

 ## About Me

-- 🤔 I'm a software developer focused on back-end development, but currently exploring front-end technologies.
-I am a quick learner, I have strong willpower, dedication, and a passion for solving problems.
+I am a back-end developer focused on Java (17) with experience in Spring Boot (Spring Data, Web, Security, and Sessions).
+My focus is on building secure, high-performance, and maintainable applications, following the best practices of software engineering.
+Throughout my career, I have worked on collaborative projects with multidisciplinary teams, ensuring the delivery of robust solutions on time, with an emphasis on user experience and information security.
-- 🎓 Studying Information Systems at Instituto Federal Goiano.
+My goal is to continue growing professionally, taking on new challenges that allow me to expand my knowledge and create added value through innovative and high-quality solutions.
-- 🌱 Currently learning more about Java, Spring Boot, Angular, and DevOps.
+Studying Information Systems at Instituto Federal Goiano.
+Currently learning more about Java, Spring Boot, Go, and DevOps.

 ---